'We're minimizing the amount of time you have to be in meetings. With the time you now have, you might want to work on personal development.'

 Did you move the needle this week?

 "We're never going back," Breslow wrote on Twitter.
-"Bolters have said how generous we are giving everyone a 4 day week.
+"Bolters have said how generous we are giving everyone a 4-day week.
 My response: 'I'm being selfish!'
-Put simply: 4dww has done wonders not just for our employees, but also the company.
+Put simply: 4dww has done wonders not just for our employees, but also for the company.
 Here's a crazy thought: maybe both are linked.
 We surveyed our team after our 3-month experiment.
 80% responded: 94% are in favor of continuing, 86% are more efficient with their time, 85% of managers are able to hit OKRs, 84% have improved work-life balance, 84% are more productive at work and 80% have eliminated unnecessary meetings."